kousun12/datadash/chart_defs/sessions/ag_data/4beb2033-a621-469d-822d-f53c17d5f4fe/plot.md

 ---

-# Agricultural Commodity Trends: Top 5 Products (2010-Present)
+# Agricultural Commodity Type Trends (2010-Present)

-This stacked area chart displays trends for the top 5 agricultural commodities, showing beginning stocks, production, and imports from 2010 onwards.
-The chart is faceted by commodity type and individual commodities, allowing for easy comparison of trends across different products and categories.
+This stacked area chart displays trends for agricultural commodity types, showing the total value of beginning stocks, production, and imports from 2010 onwards.
+The chart allows for easy comparison of trends across different commodity types over time.

 ```js